A Chinese Ghost Story III: Plot

-However, another ghost Butterfly becomes suspicious of her sister Lotus.
+However, another ghost, Butterfly, becomes suspicious of Lotus.
 Being rivals for the favor of the Tree Demon, Butterfly plots to capture the monk and expose her sister's betrayal.
-When the Tree Demon attempts to take Shi Fang, the master intervenes and uses his staff to transport his disciple to safety.
+When the Tree Demon attempts to take Shi Fang, Bai Yun intervenes and uses his staff to transport his disciple to safety.
 In the ensuing battle with the Tree Demon, the master himself is captured.

 Shi Fang enlists Yin to help rescue his master, and feels he must also help Lotus by recovering her urn.
 Yin and the master do battle with the Tree Demon using Taoist and Buddhist supernatural skills together, destroying it.
 Though he disapproves of his disciple's relationship with the ghost, the master helps to save Lotus as well.
-However, after the Tree Demon's destruction the Black Mountain Demon takes up the pursuit of Yin, Shi Fang, Master Bai Yun and Lotus.
+However, after the Tree Demon's destruction, the Black Mountain Demon takes up the pursuit of Yin, Shi Fang, Master Bai Yun and Lotus.
 He summons high pillars to block their escape route and darkens the sky so the sunlight cannot shine on earth.

 Master Bai Yun then casts a spell on Shi Fang and covers his body with his own blood, which has taken on a golden colour because of his accumulated spiritual energy.
 Lotus then takes Shi Fang up to the sky above the dark clouds so that Shi Fang can use his golden body to channel the power of the Buddha to break the demon's barrier of darkness so the sunlight can re-enter the earth.
 In the end, the Black Mountain Demon is killed by sunlight, and the sky clears.
 Shi Fang thinks Lotus may have been killed by the sunlight, and starts looking for her.
-He finds Lotus hiding under a pile of rocks, safe from the sun, and Lotus tells Shi Fang that her spirit will follow him when he takes her urn of ashes away from that place.
+He finds Lotus hiding under a pile of rocks, safe from the sun, and Lotus tells Shi Fang that her spirit will follow him when he takes her urn away from the temple.